fbpx

 Avoid unnecessary property maintenance

 Be wary of costly house repairs or storage fees if you can sell the property promptly after probate.
-Evaluate whether the maintenance bills are essential.
+Evaluate whether the maintenance bills (include the mortgage) are essential.

 Minimise interest charges

-Close credit cards and loans with outstanding balances quickly to avoid interest accruing against the estate.
+Close credit cards and loans with outstanding balances quickly to avoid interest accruing.

 Claim all available tax reliefs

-Ensuring correct forms are filed on time will guarantee that all available inheritance tax reliefs and exemptions are factored in appropriately.
+Ensure correct forms are filed on time.
+This will ensure available inheritance tax reliefs and exemptions are factored in.

 Missing relief claims can mean more significant taxes than strictly necessary.

-While acting as executor or administrator involves essential duties and pressures, you should not have to pay out personally when working on behalf of others.
+Acting as executor or administrator involves essential duties and pressures.
+You should not have to pay out personally when working on behalf of others.

-Legitimate probate fees, tax bills, and reasonable professional costs related to estate administration should always be reclaimable directly from estate funds.
+Costs related to estate administration should always be reclaimable directly from estate funds.
+These might include: